bailey27/cppcryptfs/README.md

 The -P command line option can be used to mount filesystems from the command line using the saved password for that path.

-If a path in the history is selected, and "Save pass

 Reverse Mode
 ------
 In reverse mode, the source (root) directory used for the filesystem consists of unencrypted files.
 When this directory is mounted, then